AlexCBraid/Kaggle-Home-Credit-Risk/README.md

 ## Results

 My best solution was an ensemble of two models.
+The repository includes the code for both the basic model and the two-stage model.

+## Files Included
+* `Kaggle_home_credit_Application_Network.ipynb`: Jupyter Notebook for the two-stage model (application model).
+* `kaggle_home_credit_default_risk.ipynb`: Jupyter Notebook for the first basic model.
+* `README.md`: Description of the project.

 ## Future Work